 Sarah Mathieu-Comtois is the Deputy Director for Programs and Outreach of IRIS.
-She joined IRIS in March 2016, and has been based in the Kurdistan Region of Iraq (KRI) for almost two years, working in the non-profit sector on issues of water resources management.
+She joined IRIS in March 2016, and has been based in the Kurdistan Region of Iraq (KRI) for nearly three years, working in the non-profit sector on issues of water resources management.
 Prior to moving to Iraq, she worked in research, policy, and government relations in Canada, on the topics of environmental policy, food security, resource extraction, and international trade and finance.
 Over the course of her graduate studies, her interest for the Middle East also led her to Jerusalem, where she studied resources and conflict on the ground.
 Mathieu-Comtois speaks fluent English and French.
 She holds a MA in Political Science from the University of Toronto and an undergraduate degree (Hons.) from McGill University.